The 10+1 Code™

 What It Requires

 As AI scales, responsibility diffuses across teams, data, models, and workflows.
 “The system did it” becomes a loophole.
-This Commandment requires ownership to be assigned before deployment and to persist through drift, adaptation, and scale.
+Ownership must be assigned before deployment and to persist through drift, adaptation, and scale.
 Ownership includes foreseeable harms, unintended consequences, and downstream effects.
 If you can’t own it, you can’t ship it.

 Individual Responsibility